mmccthomas/Pythonista_games/Board_Games/Dots_Boxes/README.md

 oriented functional programming.
 It has a comprehensive and large standard library that has Dots-and-Boxes is a familiar paper an pencil game for two players; it has other names in various parts of the world.
-Two players start from a rectangular array of dots and take turns to join two horizonally or vertically adjacent dots.
+Two players start from a rectangular array of dots and take turns to join two horizontally or vertically adjacent dots.
 If a player completes the fourth side of a square (box) he initials that box and must then draw another line.
 When all the boxes have een completed the game ends and whoever has initialed